If your Universal Credit is stopped or reduced

 - you've earned more from work - find out how working affects Universal Credit

 You might also get less money if you've been paid too much Universal Credit or another benefit.
 This is called an 'overpayment'.
 You'll get less Universal Credit each month until you pay back the overpayment

 If you owe money, your creditor might be able to apply to have money taken from your payment - this is called a 'third party deduction'.
 For example, if you haven’t paid a water bill, your water company might apply to take regular payments from your Universal Credit.

 You'll get less each month until you pay it back.
 In most cases, the Department for Work and Pensions (DWP) will reduce your payment by between 15% and 25% of your 'standard allowance' – this is the basic amount you get, not including extra amounts called ‘elements’.

-If you think you won't have enough money to live on because you're paying back an overpayment, contact your nearest Citizens Advice.
-An adviser can help you budget or ask the DWP to take repayments at a lower rate or stop taking repayments at all.
+If you think you won't have enough money to live on because you're paying back an overpayment, you should talk to an adviser.
+They can help you budget or ask the DWP to either take repayments at a lower rate or stop taking repayments at all.

 If your Universal Credit is reduced to pay off your debts